 Figures exclude fees and taxes

-No devaluation is pleasant, of course.
-In general, the increases are minor for short and medium-haul flights, and more substantial for longer flights.
-The figures remain just under what Qantas charges for equivalent partner rewards, per sector.
+Of course, no devaluation is pleasant.
+Overall, the increases are minor for short and medium-haul flights and more substantial for longer flights.
+The figures remain just under what Qantas charges for equivalent partner rewards per sector.
 From an objective point of view, eight years is a long run without an increase.

 Private suite in Qatar Airways Qsuite Business Class